barryclark/jekyll-now/_posts/2023-12-03-Reinventing-The-Wheel-~-Bootloader-part-1.md

 The initial bootmain method is quite simple.
-We will simply write the character 'Z' to the physical address 0xb8000.
+We will simply write the character 'Z' to the physical address 0xb8000 and set its color to red(0x4).

 ![]({{site.baseurl}}/images/wheel_bootloader_bootmain1.PNG)